Linear Regularizers Enforce the Strict Saddle Property: Concluding Remarks

 \section{Concluding Remarks}

-We have presented a local linear regularization scheme for non-convex optimization that enforces satisfaction of the SSP.
-This scheme is proven to escape a broad class of isolated and non-isolated non-strict saddle points, and demonstrated superior performance to full batch gradient descent on the training of a neural network model with non-strict saddle points.
-Future work will address identifying sufficient conditions that ensure the satisfaction of Assumptions~\ref{a.nomin} and~\ref{a.boundaryescape}.
-We note that the results presented in this paper are not restricted to gradient descent; they can be applied to any optimization method that avoids strict saddles.
+We have answered Question~\ref{q} by demonstrating that linear regularizers can be used to enforce the SSP for non-convex objective functions, and that any such regularization scheme must both do so locally and must choose $l$ based on first-order information.
+We have presented a local linear regularization scheme with these properties that enforces satisfaction of the SSP.
+This scheme is proven to escape a broad class of isolated and non-isolated non-strict saddle points.
+Future work will address tuning the hyperparameter $\theta$.